Rescuing the baby (or really just taking her home)

 This is where I woke up.

-As I woke, a kind of wild yet grounded essential oil was moving through my bloodstream.
-A flowing fluidity, fragrant and alive.
+I woke with wild essential oil moving through my bloodstream, fluidity itself, fragrant and alive.
 I search for a word to give it a name.

 Elixir.
 Plasma.
 Radiance.
 All of these are shadings of what this was, what this is.

 And as I woke, and as it moved through me, I began to understand: